acmucsd/hide-and-seek-ai/README.md

 ### Linux / MacOSx

 On Mac, just select all files in the same folder as your `bot.js` file and right click and click compress and submit that.
-For the Bot Path field on the form, make sure to put in `bot.js` as the input.
+For the Bot Path field on the submission form, make sure to put in `bot.js` as the input.
 If your main file is called something else, put that instead in the Both Path field on the form.

 To zip on the command line, navigate to the folder/directory with your mainfile `bot.js` or whatever name you have set it to, and run the following